VW forges U.S. deal arising from diesel emissions scandal

 One of the key issues of contention in the talks had been whether regulators would accept a remedy that does not eliminate all excess emissions to meet the requirements of the U.S. Clean Air Act.
 In March, a California Air Resources Board official said only a partial fix may be possible.

-Democratic U.S. Senators Edward Markey of Massachusetts and Richard Blumenthal of Connecticut said VW should extend the same buyback offer to owners of 3.0 liter vehicles.
+Democratic U.S. Senators Edward Markey of Massachusetts and Richard Blumenthal of Connecticut said VW should extend the same buyback offer to owners of 3.0 litre vehicles.

 "Volkswagen's offer is a welcome development but too limited in scope and very late," they said.

-Republican U.S. Representative Fred Upton of Michigan called the deal "welcome news for the hundreds of thousands of American consumers" but withheld judgment until the agreement is finalized.
+Republican U.S. Representative Fred Upton of Michigan called the deal "welcome news for the hundreds of thousands of American consumers" but withheld judgment until the agreement is finalised.

 Outside the courthouse, Joyce Ertel Hulbert, owner of a 2015 diesel Golf station wagon, held up a sign reading "Invested $30,000, worth $00,000.
 Buy it Back!"